 This is the essential point: the elite has remade the economy in its own image, so that conventional theoretical measures of productivity cast superordinate workers as “meriting” their enormous incomes.
 Much of the left, including Steinbaum & Hart, implicitly accept these familiar measures of productivity and therefore can object to elite incomes only by arguing (and I believe mischaracterizing) the facts.
 A better approach develops new norms to show that merit, so understood, is a sham.

-AH & MS: Professor Markovits claims that it’s reasonable to adduce high incomes of the meritocratic elite to their labor.
+Professor Markovits claims that it’s reasonable to adduce high incomes of the meritocratic elite to their labor.
 Our preferred interpretation focuses on the ability of corporate power and the ultrawealthy to shape political economy through coercion.
 The concept of “inequality regimes” from Capital and Ideology is a helpful framework.
 Piketty’s work shows that arguing only over the persuasiveness of elite workers’ justifications for their high incomes misses a crucial question: where that money comes from.

 Even the most well-paid lawyer, banker, management consultant, or coder is a wealthy service professional, whose earning potential depends on how much money their bosses or clients have to pay them.
 The value of these archetypical meritocratic winners is also contingent on the needs of capital, which increasingly shapes political economy to its whims in ways that affect the demand for the service professions such as law and consultancy.